ilyasseisov/git-guide/Git.md

 #### collaboration workflow in companies

 1.1. clone project
-1.2. create a new branch
+1.2. create a new branch (_feature-new_)
+1.3. check current status of a project

+Before starting work each day, it's a good practice to ensure your local repository is up-to-date with the latest changes from the remote repository.

+Run _git pull origin develop_ (assuming the main development branch is named _develop_).
+This command fetches changes from the remote _develop_ branch and merges them into your current local branch (_feature-new_).

-1.3. work and make commits
+1.4. work and make commits
-1.4. push that branch to remote origin
+1.5. push that branch to remote origin
-1.5. create a PR
+1.6. create a PR

 2.1. review PR at Github
 2.2. add comments to things to change